 And if there are areas of concern in the contract the contractor gives you, you might consider hiring a lawyer to review it and make any necessary revisions for you.

 Stay alert to home repair scams by getting referrals, asking contractors for references, reading all contracts meticulously, and only hiring professionals who are licensed and insured.

 - Traditionally, mortgage lenders like to see a 20% down payment.
 But some lenders, such as SoFi, allow mortgages with as little as 3% down for qualifying first-time homebuyers.

 - If you don’t have the cash to renovate or remodel your home, one financing option is a personal or home improvement loan, which can be faster and easier to secure than a construction loan.

 - Before agreeing to take out a personal loan from a lender, you should know if there are origination, prepayment, or other kinds of fees.
-If you get a personal loan from SoFi, there are no fees.
+If you get a personal loans from SoFi, there are no fees required.

 What to do if you get scammed by a contractor?

 If you do find yourself the victim of a home repair scam, there are many organizations you could call for help.
 You might want to start with your local branch of the FBI, then submit a scam tip to the National Consumers League fraud website.
 Additionally, you can lodge a complaint with the Better Business Bureau and consult Call for Action, a nonprofit that advocates for consumers by investigating fraudulent contractors.

 What should you not say to a contractor?